24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 Harvard University

-With an extra day in Boston on your Northeast USA road trip, venture north across the Charles River to Cambridge.
-Spend an afternoon browsing the area in & around Harvard University.
+With an extra day in Boston on your Northeast USA road trip, we highly recommend venturing north across the Charles River to Cambridge to spend an afternoon browsing the area in & around Harvard University.

 Harvard University

 Art lovers will find a few art museums to peruse on campus.
 The area around Harvard Square is also a great place to shop for souvenirs and other items.
-You’ll find a ton of cool & quirky boutiques like Grolier Poetry Bookshop and Blank Ink.
+We found a ton of cool and quirky boutiques around here, like Grolier Poetry Bookshop and Blank Ink.

 Treksplorer